MicrosoftDocs/Devices-docs/surface-hub/appendix-a-powershell-scripts-for-surface-hub.md

 The account creation scripts will:

--   Ask for administrator credentials
+-   Ask for administrator credentials.
--   Create device accounts in your domain/tenant
+-   Create device accounts in your domain/tenant.
--   Create or assign a Surface Hub-compatible ActiveSync policy to the device account(s)
+-   Create or assign a Surface Hub-compatible ActiveSync policy to the device account(s).
 -   Set various attributes for the created account(s) in Exchange and Skype for Business.
--   Assign licenses and permissions to the created account(s)
+-   Assign licenses and permissions to the created account(s).

 These are the attributes that are set by the scripts: